cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-cast.md

 ## Notes

-Note that in this release of Greenplum Database, user-defined functions used in a user-defined cast must be defined as `IMMUTABLE`.
-Any compiled code (shared library files) for custom functions must be placed in the same location on every host in your Greenplum Database array (coordinator and all segments).
+Note that in this release of Cloudberry Database, user-defined functions used in a user-defined cast must be defined as `IMMUTABLE`.
+Any compiled code (shared library files) for custom functions must be placed in the same location on every host in your Cloudberry Database array (coordinator and all segments).
 This location must also be in the `LD_LIBRARY_PATH` so that the server can locate the files.

 Remember that if you want to be able to convert types both ways you need to declare casts both ways explicitly.

 It is normally not necessary to create casts between user-defined types and the standard string types (`text`, `varchar`, and `char(*n*)`, as well as user-defined types that are defined to be in the string category).
-Greenplum Database provides automatic I/O conversion casts for these.
+Cloudberry Database provides automatic I/O conversion casts for these.
 The automatic casts to string types are treated as assignment casts, while the automatic casts from string types are explicit-only.
 You can override this behavior by declaring your own cast to replace an automatic cast, but usually the only reason to do so is if you want the conversion to be more easily invokable than the standard assignment-only or explicit-only setting.
 Another possible reason is that you want the conversion to behave differently from the type's I/O function - think twice before doing this.
 (A small number of the built-in types do indeed have different behaviors for conversions, mostly because of requirements of the SQL standard.)

 It is recommended that you follow the convention of naming cast implementation functions after the target data type, as the built-in cast implementation functions are named.
 Many users are used to being able to cast data types using a function-style notation, that is `typename(x)`.

 There are two cases in which a function-call construct is treated as a cast request without having matched it to an actual function.
 If a function call `*name(x)*` does not exactly match any existing function, but `*name*` is the name of a data type and `pg_cast` provides a binary-coercible cast to this type from the type of `*x*`, then the call will be construed as a binary-coercible cast.
-Greenplum Database makes this exception so that binary-coercible casts can be invoked using functional syntax, even though they lack any function.
+Cloudberry Database makes this exception so that binary-coercible casts can be invoked using functional syntax, even though they lack any function.
 Likewise, if there is no `pg_cast` entry but the cast would be to or from a string type, the call is construed as an I/O conversion cast.
 This exception allows I/O conversion casts to be invoked using functional syntax.

 There is an exception to the exception above: I/O conversion casts from composite types to string types cannot be invoked using functional syntax, but must be written in explicit cast syntax (either `CAST` or :: notation).
 This exception exists because after the introduction of automatically-provided I/O conversion casts, it was found to be too easy to accidentally invoke such a cast when you intended a function or column reference.